stevetasticsteve/CLA_Hub/readme.md

     - Culture file must be easy to back up and retrieve

 - Exportable
-    - Tools to export all data in useful formats
+    - Tools to export all data in useful formats.
+Particularly .docx format (missionaries love MS Word)

 - Transferable
     - Team members leaving for home assignment need to be able to take a copy home for study